 At Cam Ranh, we changed out our old jungle fatigues for new khaki uniforms.
 They gave us flight tickets and orders to report to Fort Lewis, Washington, for ETS processing out of the Army.

+As the “Freedom Bird” lifted off the runway and departed Vietnam soil, cheers immediately erupted from the men.
 I sat with Jarvis on that long flight home, just like I sat with him in those bunkers night after night.
 We had a refueling stop in Alaska where it was so cold that it took my breath away as we stepped off the plane.
 Finally, we arrived in Seattle, Washington, in the middle of a snowstorm.
 We had just returned from a tropical sweatbox wearing short-sleeved khaki uniforms, and it felt great!
 I was back in “The World!”

 It was early in the morning when we arrived, and they served us steak and eggs for breakfast.
 Throughout the day, they put us through all of the processing routines.
 The Army never changes; they work at a snail’s pace on their own schedule.
 We each patiently waited our turn as we stood in lines, enduring the Army bureaucracy, but they treated us with dignity and respect.
 They told us that those who were not able to schedule flights out until the next day could stay on base in the barracks overnight.
 I thought to myself, “No way man!”
 I chose to sleep on a bench in the airport instead.
 We signed a lot of papers, and then just like that, the Army set us free, and I was a civilian again!
 My emotions were a mixture of jubilation and a little sadness.
 I was going to miss a lot of those guys.
 Jarvis and I shook hands and said goodbye.
 I never saw him again.